indigoUan/indigoUan/README.md

-- I’m îndigoUán, Gioele Neri.
-I live in Italy and I am 17 years old.
+- I’m Gioele Neri, or îndigoUán when online.
+I live in Italy and I'm 17 years old.
-- I've been coding with Haxe for roughly 3/4 years, and I'm currently studying HTML, JavaScript, and CSS for potential front-end centered jobs in the future.
+- I've been coding with Haxe for roughly three or four years, and I'm currently studying HTML, JavaScript, and CSS for potential front-end centered jobs in the future.
 - I attend a Health and Society highschool.
 I'm neither healthy nor social, but I'll take what I can.

 <!---